-OK so you’re ready to make the hire.
+OK, so you’re ready to make the hire.
 You know what to expect.
-And you’ve got your script to help ferret out the posers.
+And now you’ve got your script to help ferret out the posers.

 Now — who do you hire?
 Just so you know, there are 48 Different Types of VP Sales.
 If you want it to work — make sure your top candidate is the right type for your SaaS company.

 First, let’s look at 4 stages of ARR and the 4 types of VP Sales that match those stages.
 Because the #1 mistake is hiring someone for the wrong stage, with the wrong stage experience:

 The Evangelist.
 The Evangelist is someone that is generally very smart and passionate about your product (already understands it in the first meeting) and is very customer-centric.
 The Evangelist can immediately go out and just start selling your product to anyone they can get a meeting with and can chat the ear off any inbound prospects.
 The Evangelist can seem like just what you need to hire if you’ve never hired a VP Sales.
 You’ll like the Evangelist.
 A lot.
 So does everyone on your team.
 The problem with The Evangelist?
 He or she has never actually built or scaled a sales team before.
 They know how to think creatively and cross-functionally.
 They’re fun to work with.
 But 9 times out of 10, this is a waste of a hire and your time unless it’s super early.
 Because you have to be the evangelist, along with the first 1-2 reps you hire.
 Look for these skills in your first reps.
 But after that, as your first VP of Sales — you need someone that can scale and really build a team.
 Not just be engaging and know the product cold.